 Importing an estimate from Excel

-Even if you don't use a product that integrates directly with BidMatrix, you can still streamline your workflow by importing estimates from a Microsoft® Excel® spreadsheet.
+Even if you don't use a product that integrates directly with Sage Estimating (cloud), formerly Sage BidMatrix,, you can still streamline your workflow by importing estimates from a Microsoft® Excel® spreadsheet.

 Before you begin